2014–15 Champions Hockey League group stage: Tiebreakers

 Once a team is separated from the group of some tied teams, the remaining teams will return to criteria 1.

 If two teams still remain tied and their two mutual games were decided in overtime or a penalty shootout, an overtime victory will be considered greater than a shootout victory.
 If both games were decided in shootouts, then the team that scored the most total goals in the two shootouts will be ranked ahead.
 Note that these criteria would only apply if only two teams remain tied.

 If a tie still remains between two or more teams, the teams will be ranked in order of their finish in their most recent national championship (champion, runner-up, two remaining semi-finalists ranked by regular-season standings, four remaining quarter-finalists ranked by regular-season standings).
 If they finished in the same position in their respective leagues, the CHL Club Ranking will be used, which is same ranking used when seeding the clubs ahead of the group stage.

 Groups

 The group stage began on 21 August 2014 and ended on 8 October 2014.
-The matchdays were 21–22 August, 23–24 August, 4–5 September, 6–7 September, 23–24 September and 7–8 October 2014.
-All matchtimes are local times.
+The match days were 21–22 August, 23–24 August, 4–5 September, 6–7 September, 23–24 September and 7–8 October 2014.
+All match times are local times.